pieaerts/pieaerts/_masterclasses/kenya.md

 In both lodges we will use Toyota Land Cruisers that are specially modified for photography.
 On board you will find bean bags, blankets, a fridge with ice-cold drinks and 220volt electricity sockets for charging.
 There will be a maximum 4 people sitting in the back, creating enough space for everyone to move around.
 I will be sitting in the front, next to the driver and alternate between both vehicles.
 A rotating scheme will make sure everyone gets to spend an equal amount of time in my direct presence.
 Working with the right people is everything.
 Therefore, I carefully selected the best possible naturalists/guides that will lead us on this expedition.
 As a result, we will work with some of the best people in the industry.

-### **Do I need any experience with photography?**
+### **Do I need any photography experience?**

 Nope, not at all.
 Everybody is welcome.
 Beginners and professionals.
 In fact, a diverse group always makes up for a lot of fun, because the main idea of these expeditions is all about interaction and learning from each other.
 I’m more than happy to explain you the basics of how to use your camera, but we can also have a deeper conversation about how to grow your personal brand as a visual artist, or how to find your voice.
 So please don’t hesitate if you have never used a camera before, I’m there to help.

 ![](/uploads/2g2a9369.jpg)

-### **What type of gear will we need?**
+### **What type of gear do I need?**

 As soon as you have confirmed your booking, we will share an extensive list of recommended gear items that you would need for this expedition.
 However, don’t stress, any camera will work, it all depends on how you use it.
 We offer a custom advise for every level, from amateurs and beginners to full professional photographers.

-### **Why is this photography expedition different from any other trip?**
+### **How is this photography expedition different from any regular safari?**

 In the past 2 years I have spent 45+ weeks in Kenya and I know the country and its people inside out.
 This has generated an in-detail understanding of seasonality, geography, animal behavior, photographic opportunities, community living, and conservation.
 This combined with 10+ years of experience in photographic story-telling, makes this trip a unique opportunity to learn.
 The entire itinerary is crafted based on photographic opportunity, which means I deliberated chose certain areas camps and guides to work with.
 We will maximize time in the field and won’t be restricted by gate opening hours.
 We have off-road access and full flexibility everywhere we go.
 In between game drives – I will be hosting lectures and there’s room for 1-on-1 tuition as well.
 It’s a trip that’s centered around teaching you how to tell meaningful stories about the wild and you will go home with an incredible series of images!

 ![](/uploads/ositet.jpg)

-### **Can I cancel my participation when I change my mind?**
+### **Can I cancel my seat when I change my mind?**

 In order to secure your seat, you will have to pay a deposit of $ 2500.
 This happens upon booking.
 The remaining balance will then need to be settled maximum 3 months before departure.
 For more information about Terms & Conditions click [here](https://www.pieaerts.com/terms/).

 ### **Will you advise what documents to organize in order to travel?**

 Of course.
 We will send you a full briefing before the trip on which steps you need to take in order to travel according to local and international Covid laws.
 Please be aware that Kenya, in addition to a negative PCR result, also requires a double vaccination in order to enter the country.
 This might change overtime and we will keep you posted accordingly.

 ### **Optional: Hot air balloon safaris**